oliviawestmacottssw/SSW.Rules.Content/categories/communication/rules-to-better-microsoft-teams.md

 - does-your-team-have-a-notifications-channel

 ---

-<p>​​​Teams offers a great solution to collaboration using the Office 365 platform.
-Get ready for a productivity boost, better focus on your work and increased transparency.<br></p>
+​​​Teams offers a great solution to collaboration using the Office 365 platform.
+Get ready for a productivity boost, better focus on your work and increased transparency.